The Renner-Brenner Site Park

 Some recent work around mounds in Ohio are suggesting that groups of mounds on the east bank of a river [such as found in Riverside] were actually placed as directional and/or time markers for the soltice, equinox and other important dates.

 Some also believe there were walls and ceilings above the stone vaults that were made of materials similar to adobe bricks.
+Otherwise, we don't really know what they had for roofs- if any.
+It would have been foolish to pile up about 1,200, 25 lb stones and then not cover it.

 This is not one of the Riverside mounds, but based on the reports from West, Lykens, Curtis, Broadhead and Fowke, this is a very good representation of how one might have appeared in 1877.